TRENT-OS/proxy/README.md

-# mqtt_proxy_demo
+# proxy\_app

-The host proxy application for the High Assurance Router (HAR) running in seL4 in QEMU.
+The host proxy application for SEOS runnuing in QEMU.
-This proxy implements the following functionality:

-* it opens a server side socket and forwards all incoming traffic from accepted connections to the HAR using the uart socket logical channel id 0x00.
-* it opens a socket to the Azure Cloud and forwards all incoming traffic to the HAR using the uart socket logical channel id 0x01.
-* it listens to all traffic arriving from the HAR on uart socket logical channel id 0x01 and forwards it to the Azure Cloud.
+This proxy implements the communication channels to the host machine in order to.
+The inner working mechanism to mux-demux channels is based on ChanMux/HDLC (https://wiki.hensoldt-cyber.systems/display/HEN/SEOS+ChanMUX%2C+UART+Proxy+and+Host-Bridge)

+* simulate Non Volatile Memory
+* access TAP interfaces
+* test ChanMux
+* route MQTT packets (HAR demo)

 ## Getting Started